dstanecki/dstanecki.github.io/_posts/2021-09-09-deploying-EC2-instance-in-AWS.markdown

 ### **Launching EC2 (Elastic Compute Cloud) Instance**

 My aim here is to get a static web page up and running.
-To do this I first had to create an Amazon RDS (Relational Database Service) for MySQL database instance.
+To do this I first had to create a Relational Database Service (RDS).
 But before doing *that*, I had to create an Amazon VPC (Virtual Private Cloud) to be used with a database instance.

 #### **Creating an Amazon VPC**